Final report for LS18-298

 Additionally, a comprehensive Outreach and Evaluation plan will be implemented to extend the results of this project and determine the impact.

 Beneficial nematodes were applied to 3 farms.
-Subsequently, the impact of these biocontrol agents will be assessed based on control of peachtree borer (the main target) as well as other benefits including control of root weevils and plant parasitic nematodes.
+Subsequently, the impact of these biocontrol agents were assessed based on control of peachtree borer (the main target) as well as other benefits including control of root weevils and plant parasitic nematodes.

 Educational & Outreach Activities